Hydnellum caeruleum: Ecology

 Hydnellum caeruleum is mycorrhizal and often found in the humus beneath conifer trees.

 H. caeruleum is an ectomycorrhizal fungus native to temperate regions of Asia, Europe, and North America.
 The species is commonly found in pine and spruce ecosystems due to its mycorrhizal relationships with coniferous trees.
 In these relationships, the fungus receives nutrients from the tree and in turn assists the plant in water and mineral uptake.
 Therefore, it is speculated that this fungus holds important impacts for the field of forestry.

-A study from 2012 suggests that stipitate hydnoid fungi such as H. caeruleum can remain in soils 1-4 years after their sporocarps are gon due to persistent below-ground mycelium.
+A study from 2012 suggests that stipitate hydnoid fungi such as H. caeruleum can remain in soils 1-4 years after their sporocarps are gone due to persistent below-ground mycelium.
 This persistence of vegetal mycelium was more important for the survival of the species than the production of sporocarps for sexual reproduction, suggesting that sporocarps may only form under specific advantageous conditions.

 A study on stipitate hydnoid fungi in Scottish coniferous forests, which focused on the conservation status and distribution of fungi in these habitats, discovered H. caeruleum making an interesting ectomycorrhizal association.
 H. caeruleum made an association with an heather shrub (Arctostaphylos uva-ursi) in a treeless site, indicating that the fungus may be able to switch hosts from coniferous trees to shrub species.
 The study suggested that this finding is important for the field of fungi and tree conservation, as H. caeruleum could survive even after a deforestation event and assist in the eventual reforestation of its habitat.